4th (City of London) Battalion, London Regiment: Territorial Force

 On the formation of the Territorial Force (TF) in 1908 as part of the Haldane Reforms, the Volunteer units in and around London were formed into a new London Regiment, with the 4th Volunteer Battalion of the Royal Fusiliers becoming the 4th (City of London) Battalion, the London Regiment (Royal Fusiliers), conveniently shortened to '4th Londons'.
+At the time of the transfer to the TF, the 4th VB had 47 officers, 71 sergeants and 1230 ORs.
+Of these, 32 officers and 452 non-commissioned officers and ORs transferred to the new 4th Londons, many of the others transferring to new TF units of the Army Service Corps and Royal Army Medical Corps or to mounted units being formed.
 The 1st–4th Bns London Regiment (formerly the 1st–4th VBs Royal Fusiliers) remained brigaded together as the 1st London Brigade of the 1st London Division of the TF.

 World War I

 Mobilisation

 The 1st London Division left by train from Waterloo station on Sunday 2 August 1914 for its annual training camp, which was to be held at Wareham, Dorset.
 No sooner had the 4th Londons reached camp than it received orders to return to London for mobilisation.
 This process had been carefully planned, and was completed on 3 August, the battalion entraining again shortly after midnight, so that before war was declared on 4 August the battalions of the 1st London Brigade were already at their war stations, guarding the vital London and South Western Railway line between Waterloo and Southampton.
 The 4th Londons were assigned the length from Waterloo to Farnborough, Hampshire, and the branch line to Alton and Bordon Camp.
 The Transport Section remained at Hoxton to complete mobilisation.

 On the night of 31 August/1 September the 1st London Bde was ordered back to its peacetime headquarters to mobilise for garrison duty overseas.
 On 4 September the 4th Londons entrained at Waterloo for Southampton, there to embark on HM Transport Galician bound for Malta.
 Four officers and a small number of NCOs and men ruled medically unfit for overseas service were left at Hoxton to begin recruiting a reserve battalion.
 Shortly afterwards this was designated the 2/4th Londons, after which the parent unit became the 1/4th Battalion.
 Later the 3/4th and 4/4th Battalions were also raised (see below).